WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ### Bug Fixes

+This release is a major leap in API stability.
+We closed nearly all of the open bugs around the IO API, including:

 * [#5 - Calling DateTime.Now causes exception](https://github.com/WildernessLabs/Meadow_Issues/issues/5) - Fixed.
 * [#18 - PushButton only works with constructor where Device is passed.](https://github.com/WildernessLabs/Meadow_Issues/issues/18) - Fixed.
 There was a code issue in the driver itself, the underlying IO was working as expected.
 * [#21 - Issues with multiple buttons](https://github.com/WildernessLabs/Meadow_Issues/issues/21) - Fixed.